 Attentive Engineer Averts Disaster on the Track

-OCTOBER 2022 – There’s a memory that a Watco locomotive engineer in North Carolina won’t soon forget: the September night when he suddenly found his southbound train bearing down on a vehicle pointed in his direction on the tracks.
+OCTOBER 2022 – There’s a memory that a Watco locomotive engineer in Tennessee won’t soon forget: the September night when he suddenly found his southbound train bearing down on a vehicle pointed in his direction on the tracks.

 It was around 9:30 at night in early September, and Blue Ridge Southern Railroad (BLU) Engineer Josh Humeston was operating the WAMX 3939 southbound on the W Line in western North Carolina.
 Scott Lightfoot, conductor, and Adam Lunsford, conductor trainee, were with him in the cab.

 They had just cleared a crossing at milepost 16 when Humeston saw headlights come into view about a quarter-mile away.
 The beams were pointed directly at him, “like playing chicken,” said BLU General Manager Kyle Ogle as he described the episode.

 Luckily, what could have been the perfect storm was not.
 Ogle instead termed the factors in this near-miss “the perfect combination for Josh to be able to stop in time and not have an incident.